Udinanon/LOVR_Experiments/Notes.md

 The end goal is a 3D media room with mobile seating and screen and some basic media selection and playback control Should handle both video audio and images, from local sources and maybe something more

+## Graphics
+rendering tetures on 2d objects needs shaders, which is shit BUT we can use canvases to generate the textures, apply the caonvas to a Material and then we don0t need them! better

+printing single color blobs didn0t work, maybe writing them to disk will be better this can be done with
+    lovr.filesystem.write("whatever.txt", blob)
+and then
+    adb pull /sdcard/Android/data/org.lovr.hotswap/files/whatever.txt

+## rotations
+planes have defalt normal towards 0, 0, 1
+idea 1: get direction between head and left hand and sue that for the center, easy to aim and to adjust, always normal to vision field how the fuck do unpack work